Incredible Africa: Kenyan Safari

-This July (2019) we finally got a chance to visit a place that has been on our bucket list for a very long time, Africa!
-Since Sam is an animal lover and very against seeing animals at zoos and aquariums, Africa afforded us the chance to see these magnificent creatures in their own habitat!
-The beauty of this continent astounded us at every turn.
-Read on to learn how we spent our 2 amazing weeks here.
+This July (2019) I finally got a chance to visit a place that has been on my bucket list for a very long time, Africa!
+Since I am an animal lover and very against seeing animals at zoos and aquariums, Africa afforded me the chance to see these magnificent creatures in their own habitat!
+The beauty of this continent astounded me at every turn.
+Read on to learn how I spent 2 amazing weeks here.

 Day 1: Nairobi Markets/Restaurants

-We arrived in Nairobi, Kenya on July 4th in the morning.
-Our safari started the following day so we had a full day to explore Nairobi and get some much needed rest before our safari.
-The first thing we did was visit the City Market.
-We love collecting art from all the different places we visit (and which proudly adorn the walls of our home!), so we thought the best place to find an art piece was at the market.
+I arrived in Nairobi, Kenya on July 4th in the morning.
+My safari started the following day so I had a full day to explore Nairobi and get some much needed rest before the safari.
+The first thing I did was visit the City Market.
+I love collecting art from all the different places I visit (and which proudly adorn the walls of my home!), so I thought the best place to find an art piece was at the market.
 The market was filled with many souvenirs that represented Africa.
-We saw paintings, carvings, jewelry, clothing and any other toys and trinkets.
+I saw paintings, carvings, jewelry, clothing and any other toys and trinkets.
 Something different about markets overseas vs markets here at home is that you can haggle – it is actually encouraged!
-We were able to get a beautiful painting for about half the price it was originally advertised for (and way cheaper for what we would have paid at home).
+I was able to get a beautiful painting for about half the price it was originally advertised for (and way cheaper for what I would have paid at home).

-After picking up our painting we grabbed lunch at a seafood restaurant within the market.
-We had a whole fish fried, with greens and Ugali on the side.
+After picking up my painting I grabbed lunch at a seafood restaurant within the market.
+I had a whole fish fried, with greens and Ugali on the side.

-After lunch, we went back to the hotel to get some rest before dinner.
+After lunch, I went back to the hotel to get some rest before dinner.
 Dinner was at a popular restaurant called Carnivore.
 Admittedly it was a bit touristy but the food was great.
 Carnivore is a restaurant where various meats (beef, chicken, ostrich, crocodile, etc) are brought to you until you just can’t eat another bite, similar to the Brazilian Churrascaria concept here in the States.
 Its about $36 USD for each person.
-Since it was a few days before our anniversary, the staff treated us with a magnificent Kenyan/Swahili song and dessert with a candle in it.
+The staff was great thet sang/played some Kenyan/Swahili songs.
 It was so fun singing and dancing along with them.
-What a great way to end our first night in Nairobi!
+What a great way to end my first night in Nairobi!

 Day 2-5: Safari in Masai Mara, Lake Naivasha, and Lake Nakuru

 Day one of the safari began with a very long drive from Nairobi to the Maasai Mara Game Reserve.
-We were picked up at our hotel and taken in a white safari van to the reserve, along with 5 other fellow safari-goers from various parts of the world.
+I was picked up at my hotel and taken in a white safari van to the reserve, along with 5 other fellow safari-goers from various parts of the world.
 On the way, we made a stop at the Great Rift Valley, which stretches 9,600 KM from the Red Sea to Central Mozambique.
 It was a beautiful sight to see!

-After countless hours of driving we finally arrived at our camp, just outside of the Maasai Mara.
+After countless hours of driving we finally arrived at camp, just outside of the Maasai Mara.
 We settled in to our tent, had dinner and then went on our first game drive.
 The tents were pretty basic, as our safari was more for the budget-conscious, but each tent did have its own toilet and a shower.
 The camp also had designated electricity hours for people to charge their devices but the majority of the time at camp was spent without it.
-It does take some getting used to but we had done things like this before on our Peru trip, so while it does sometimes present a challenge, it wasn’t anything we were unaccustomed to.
+It does take some getting used to but I had done things like this before on my Peru trip, so while it does sometimes present a challenge, it wasn’t anything I was unaccustomed to.
 (For those who want a more ‘luxury’ experience, safaris are available at all pricepoints).

 In the Maasai Mara, we had one evening game drive and one full-day game drive.
 We were able to see four of the ‘Big Five’ there, which include lions, leopards, elephant, and cape buffalo.
 We also saw cheetahs, hyenas, wildebeest migration, zebra, giraffe, hippo, guinnea fowl, alligator, crocodile, and all kinds of antelope, including impala, gazelle etc. After the Mara, we made our way to Lake Naivasha where we had a wonderful boat ride.
 We saw many birds, eagles, and also more hippo.
 Our last stop was Lake Nakuru.
 Here we rounded out our ‘Big Five’ sightings with black and white rhino.
 We also got to see baboons, a sea of flamingos, more cape buffalo, and more antelope.